PawelHermansdorfer/flappy-bird-neat/README.md

 ## How it Works
 - An Neat ai learning to play flappy bird game
 - Press "Space" to turn ON stats penel
-- Press "d" to kill all birds in current generation
+- Press "d" to skip generation

 ## Requirements
 - python 3.+